-Internet Download Manager (IDM) is one of the most popular downloading tools available today.
-IDM has a simple and easy to use interface making it suitable for novice and expert users.
+Internet Download Manager (IDM) is one of the most popular download management tools available today.
+IDM has a simple and easy-to-use interface making it suitable for both novice and expert users.
 Even though there are many Internet Download Manager alternatives, it is known to increase download speeds up to 5 times and reduce the chances of file corruption during downloads.
 IDM has saved millions of user files due to power outages, unexpected computer shutdowns, and network problems with its pause and resume feature.

 Features of IDM:

 - The user interface is simple and easy to use.